Astellas Pharma Donates $2 Million

 About 75 percent of women with obstetric fistula have gone through labor that has lasted three days or more.
 Obstetric fistula affects mostly the poorest women who live in the poorest countries of the world because they do not have access to proper medical help.
 When a woman’s labor is obstructed she most likely could have intense pain for days before she actually has the baby.

-Over the course of three years, Astellas will be partnered with the Fitsula Foundation and put that $2 million to work.
-This is believed to be the largest and most focused effort ever against fistula according to Kate Grant, CEO of Fistula Foundation.
+Over the course of three years, Astellas will be partnered with the Fistula Foundation and put that $2 million to work.
+This is believed to be the largest and most focused effort ever against fistula according to Kate Grant, CEO of the Fistula Foundation.

-The money will allow 1,200 women to get the surgery in Kenya for this life-changing condition.
-As part of Astellas heritage one of the key things that this organization wants to bring to communities is hope.
+The money will allow 1,200 women to get surgery in Kenya for this life-changing condition.
+As part of Astellas heritage, one of the key things that this organization wants to bring to communities is hope.